alvarag/AutomaticPhytolithClassification/README.md

 # Automatic phytolith classification by means of feature extraction and several classifiers
-This software can be used for extracting morphological and geometric features from phytoliths images.
+This software can be used for extracting features from phytoliths images.
+Two kind of features are extracted:

+- Morphological and geometric.
+- Elliptic Fourier descriptors (EFD).

 The code is divided into two Jupyter Notebooks: